-- the date you choose to cease to contribute; - the date that you reach the age of 75; or - the date on which you leave Pensionable Service, this being your "Exit Date".
+- the date you choose to cease to contribute by giving at least one month's notice to the Trustee; - the date that you reach the age of 75; or - the date on which you leave Pensionable Service.

-Your benefits will be calculated in exactly the same way as at Normal Retirement Date but revalued to the date your exit date instead of your Normal Retirement Date.
+Your benefits will be calculated in exactly the same way as at Normal Retirement Date when you choose to take them, but based on your Final Pensionable Pay and Pensionable Service on the date you cease to contribute.

-If you elect to cease to contribute to the Plan before you cease being in Service then you may choose either to receive your benefits at the date you cease to contribute or at some later date (being not later than age 75).
+If you elect to cease to contribute to the Plan before you cease being in Service then you may choose either to receive your benefits at the date you cease to contribute or at some later date (being not later than the date you leave Service).